Synopsis: Total population of all species have already reached their limit.

 - Both North America and Australia were fully populated prior to the arrival of Europeans.

 - As already covered, has the population explosion resulted in overshoot?
+Yes.

 - What does natural population constraint look like?
+This was explored in Optimum Population.

-Long before the first human walked the Earth, there was already ‘no vacancy’.
+Yet, long before the first human walked the Earth, there was already ‘no vacancy’.
 For humanity to even exist, we had to outcompete and displace other living things.
 But is it our mission to replace every living thing possible until it is just us and the food we farm?

-If our mission is to perpetually deliver economic growth as opposed to wealth per person, then yes, continual population growth is the simplest path to that mission.
+If our mission is to perpetually deliver economic growth, as opposed to wealth per person, then yes, continual population growth is the simplest path to that mission.

 However it may be that at some point, it feels like humanity is being ‘farmed’ to generate wealth for a small subset of people, at some point our farm will start to feel crowded to the point of existing like battery hens, rather than having our free range.